Chart Color Schemes

 Kalkallo features high concentrations of family households, with a fairly typical median household size

-Family households comprise 86.8% of all households, including 56.1% couples with children, 20.8% couples without children, and 8.9% single parent families.
-Non-family households account for the remaining 13.2%, with lone person households at 10.9% and group households comprising 2.2%.
+Family households constitute 86.8% of all households, including 56.1% couples with children, 20.8% couples without children, and 8.9% single parent families.
+Non-family households comprise the remaining 13.2%, with lone person households at 10.9% and group households making up 2.2% of the total.
 The median household size is 3.2 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households